rollno748/Jmeter-local-plugins-manager/README.md

 # JMeter local plugins manager
-Intranet Plugin Manager for JMeter - Periodically downloads plugins from the internet.
+Intranet Plugin Manager server for JMeter - Periodically downloads plugins from the internet.

 ## Motive
 In situations where specific hosts lack internet access, this tool enables the team to establish a dedicated server for managing plugins within the organization.